damorim/testsuite-parallelization/testng-custom-runner/README.md

 ## Getting Started

+### Important!
+The current implementation does not support multiple JVM forks.

 1. Install the TestNG Custom Runner in you local Maven repository (.m2) with `mvn install`.
 2. Declare a new dependency in your `pom.xml` file:
 ```{xml}